lmparppei/Beat/README.md

 Beat is under active development when I have the time or desperately need a new feature myself.
 Worst bugs will usually be fixed ASAP.

 The app is now pretty stable and has remained very minimalistic since its inception.
-Outline card view will be the biggest new feature since version 1.0.
+Outline card view was be the biggest new feature since version 1.0.3.

-Beat has some quirks.
-The biggest problem that still persist is zooming in/out.
-Out of legacy reasons, it is done by setting the width of the document and scaling the font accordingly.
-That's fine, when you have a short screenplay, but with a 100-page document (like the one I'm working on right now) this method can take up to 30 seconds to zoom in or out.

-There have been experiments with magnifying and scaling the NSScrollView, but all efforts have failed, for now at least.
-Help is needed with this.
+Some future considerations:

+* Visual margins in edit view
+* Timeline view (with chronometry)
+* Drag & drop scenes in the card view
+* Fix problems with copying and pasting text
+* Have Beat only write happy endings
+* Making the world a better place
+* Planting some trees to fight climate change

 ### How can you help?